chippyash/Math-Matrix/README.md

 ## Where?

 The library is hosted at [Github](https://github.com/chippyash/Math-Matrix).
-It will appear at [Packagist.org](https://packagist.org/) in due course as a [Composable](https://getcomposer.org/) module
+It is available at [Packagist.org](https://packagist.org/packages/chippyash/math-matrix) as a [Composable](https://getcomposer.org/) module

 ### Installation